HenaryKhuraijam/MyPortfolio/README.md

 # Portfolio

 > This project is a part of Microverse Software Development Course.
-Here I am developing a Responsive Profile Website.
+Here I am developing a contact section for mobile first project.
 The project is in the initial stage of development.
 Currently, it showcases a simple mobile version.

 ## Built With